 However, if an individual gets distracted while reading, they can reread the words as often as necessary to understand the subject.
 In this respect, reading is better for retention and comprehension.
 Interested in transcribing a podcast yourself to reread it later?

-Students that meet in a traditional classroom setting must rely on their listening and note-taking ability, assuming reviewing the lecture by video isn’t available.
-Virtual classes allow students to log into the courses through a browser and listen to the lecture.
+Students who meet in a traditional classroom setting must rely on their listening and note-taking ability, assuming reviewing the lecture by video isn’t available.
+Virtual classes enable students to access courses through a web browser and listen to the lectures.
 In most cases, students can ask questions and participate in real-time.
-Recording and transcribing virtual classes makes it possible to read and listen to the lectures as often as necessary until they understand a concept.
-This allows students to comprehend information at their own speed.

 Does Reading Improve Listening Skills?